SAMMiCA/Scenario2-AutonomousDriving/README.md

 # Scenario2-AutonomousDriving
-Novelty situation solution via real world and simulator
+Novelty situation solution in real world and simulator